shravanipatil127/color_detection_opencv/README.md

 # Color Detection using OpenCV

 ## Description
-This project detects colors like Red, Blue, and Green in real-time using OpenCV.
+This project detects colors like Red, Blue, and Green in real-time using a webcam.

 ## Features
-- Real-time webcam detection
+- Real-time color detection
-- Multiple color detection
+- Multiple color tracking
-- Bounding box with labels
+- Bounding boxes with labels

 ## Technologies Used
 - Python
 - OpenCV
 - NumPy

-## How to Run
+## How it works
-1. Install required libraries: pip install opencv-python numpy

-2. Run the file:
-   python color_tracker.py
+The webcam captures video frames, converts them into HSV format, and applies color ranges to detect specific colors.
+Contours are used to draw bounding boxes around detected objects.

 ## Author
-Shravani
+Shravani Patil